 Direction

-You now cycle on the Regnitz cycle path (valley route) first to Altendorf and on the west side of the river via Seußling, Sassanfahrt and Erlach to Pettstadt.
-Here you cross the river on the Pettstadt ferry, the only ferry in Upper Franconia.
+You now cycle along the Regnitz cycle path (valley route) first to Altendorf and on the west side of the river via Seußling, Sassanfahrt and Erlach to Pettstadt.
+Here you cross the river on the Pettstadt ferry, the only yaw ferry in Upper Franconia.

-Yaw ferries only cross from one bank to the other with the force of the flowing water.
+Yaw ferries only cross from one bank to the other using the force of the flowing water.
 The ferry at Pettstadt across the Regnitz can be traced back to at least the 15th century.
-While in historical times it was a narrow, wooden ferry boat, today it is made of metal.
-It carries pedestrians, bicycles, prams and even tractors across the river.
+In historical times it was a narrow, wooden ferry boat, but today it is made of metal.
+It ferries pedestrians, bicycles, pushchairs and even tractors across the river.
 The ferryman is called with a bell.
 The short crossing offers a unique view of the Regnitz landscape.

 An der Regnitz